 For instance, the cohorts curve of users who clicked on push notification fare poorly than the average retention curve.
 Push notification is obviously meant to complement your retention so the above chart prompts us to rethink our strategy.

-Creating cohorts in Mixpanel, Amplitude, Adobe- First event and Returning event
+Creating Cohorts in Mixpanel, Amplitude, Adobe – First & returning event

 - First event